ErikHogberg/MonoGameFSharpSamples/README.md

 # SpaceStratMGFS
-Space strategy game in F# using MonoGame
+Space strategy game in F# using MonoGame.
+A small winter holiday hobby project.

 ## Current state

-Only a blank screen at the moment.
+Only a spinning box and text test at the moment.

 ## How to build/run